Home > Glossary of Terms

 Dark CurrentThe external current that, under specified biasing conditions, flows in a photodetector when there is no incident radiation.
 The average or DC value of this current is identified by the symbol, Id.

-Data RateThe maximum number of bits of information which can be transmitted per second, as in a data transmission link.
+Data RateThe maximum number of bits of information that can be transmitted per second, as in a data transmission link.
 Typically expressed as megabits per second (Mbps).

 Decibel (dB)A logarithmic unit of measure, based upon the ratio of the output power to the input power.
 Ten times the base-ten logarithm of the ratio of the two power levels.